Connecting to prior knowledge

 Exploring the text in context of our community, school and ‘me’

 To begin discussions about WWI, locate any war memorials around your town/area.
-It may be helpful to go to the RSL Virtual War Memorial.
+It may be helpful to go to the Virtual War Memorial.
 Use the ‘memorials’ horizontal menu bar then type in your location where it says ‘Search by place’.
 The map will show any memorials nearby.

 Ask students: